 Adderall is a combination of amphetamine and dextroamphetamine that is used primarily to treat the symptoms of attention-deficit hyperactivity disorder (ADHD).
 It has benefits with sleep disorders and in managing some forms of severe depression as well.

 This drug is classified as a central nervous system stimulant, which means it speeds up and heightens certain bodily processes.
-Adderall is an oral medication prescribed by a physician who will normally start a patient on a low dose to avoid unwanted side effects, gradually increasing it as necessary.
+This is an oral medication prescribed by a physician who will normally start a patient on a low dose to avoid unwanted side effects, gradually increasing it as necessary.

-Adderall abuse occurs in several ways including:
+Abuse occurs in several ways including:

 - Taking a higher dose of the substance than prescribed.